fpreli/jwks-service-js/README.md

 # jwks-service-js
-This project aims to expose a simple jwks API service supporting both EC and RSA algorithm (256).
+This project aims to expose a simple jwks API service (on the port 3000) supporting both EC and RSA algorithm (256).

 ## Table of contents
 * [General info](#general-info)